 - Remember that some medications can make your skin more sensitive to sunburn, causing dry skin around the nose.

-- Use a facial mist regularly to keep your skin hydrated.
+- Use a moisturizing facial mist regularly to keep your skin hydrated.

 - Adopt a healthy lifestyle for overall better skin health.

-- Don’t forget to remove makeup and thoroughly cleanse your face before sleeping.
+- Don’t forget to remove makeup with an oil-based makeup remover and thoroughly cleanse your face before sleeping.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.